m5c/RestifyRecruitmentPage/README.md

 # RESTify Study Docs

 Sources for experiment recruitment page.
-The oginal recruitment page is deployed at [`https://www.cs.mcgill.ca/~mschie3/recruitment/`](https://www.cs.mcgill.ca/~mschie3/recruitment/).
+The orginal recruitment page is deployed at [`https://www.cs.mcgill.ca/~mschie3/recruitment/`](https://www.cs.mcgill.ca/~mschie3/recruitment/).
 If you want to reuse the page sources, follow the *Usage* instructions below.

 ## Usage